martinrotter/rssguard/resources/docs/Documentation.md

   -v, --version                  Displays version information.
 ```

-## OS/2
+## How to build
+RSS Guard is C++ application and all common build instructions can be found in top of [project file](https://github.com/martinrotter/rssguard/blob/master/build.pro).

+### OS/2-specifics
-RSS Guard can run on OS/2 and if you want to compile it by yourself, you need to make sure that your OS/2 distro is up-to-date and you have all dependencies installed:
+RSS Guard can run on OS/2 and if you want to compile it by yourself, you need to make sure that your OS/2 distribution is up-to-date and you have all dependencies installed:
 * `os2-base`,
 * all `gcc-*` packages,
 * `libc` and `libcx` up-to-date,